The Honey Harvest

 |

 Measuring correctly.
-Take samples from several points in the settling tank (surface, middle, bottom) and homogenise them before measuring.
-The refractometer must be calibrated and the measurement taken at 20 °C, or corrected according to the table provided with the instrument.
+Take samples at several points in the settling tank (surface, middle, bottom) and homogenise them before measuring.
+The refractometer must be calibrated and the measurement taken at 20 °C or corrected according to the table supplied with the instrument.

 Interpreting the result.